darco31/get_a_grape/README.md

 * [Bootstrap](https://getbootstrap.com/)
     - Bootstrap is mainly used to style the page and add responsiveness to the website.
 * [AWS Amazon](https://aws.amazon.com/)
-    - AWS S3 buckets is used to store all the images used withing the project.
+    - AWS S3 buckets is used to store all the images used within the project.
 * [Google Fonts](https://fonts.google.com/)
     - Used as the main fonts throughout the project.
 * [Git](https://git-scm.com/)